Let’s allow God to help us

 When God first showed me my MOUNTAIN of pride, disrespect, idolatry of being in control and rebellion against His Word – that I had been blind to for 15+ years… I was mortified.

 I didn’t want to be around anyone – because I suddenly realized that at that point almost every word out of my mouth was sin of some variety or another.
 I didn’t want to talk to anyone.
 I knew that all that would spew out of my mouth was criticism, disrespect, arguments, gossip, scolding, complaints, bitterness, unforgiveness, pride, control… UGH.

 I was afraid to open my mouth!
 I had never learned discretion.
 I would always just say every thought I had that popped into my head without filtering it.

-That first phase of this journey is sometimes called, The Silent Phase or Quiet Phase.
+Eerly in this journey, many of us go through a Silent Phase.
 I realized suddenly that I had been saying so many negative, hurtful things.
 I didn’t want to use my words to destroy my husband or anyone any more.
 That is when it hit me – OH NO!!!!!!

 Apparently, I don’t say anything BUT negative, horrible things!

-Here is a great post by Nina Roesner (author of The Respect Dare) about the usual progression and stages of this journey of becoming a more godly, respectful wife.
+There is a normal progression and stages of this journey of becoming a more godly, respectful wife.